MaanVader/DeepFake-Detection-model/README.md

 ## Usage

 You can use this model for inference by loading the model and running predictions on new images.
-Below is an example using TensorFlow/Keras:
+Below is an example using TensorFlow/Keras or  can run the `detector2.py` script:

 ```python
 from tensorflow.keras.models import load_model